 Why Is Twitter Down?
 Users Are Reporting Twitter Outages, And This Could Be The Reason Why

-EARLIER: On Friday, many users are logging onto Twitter right now and wondering the same thing: Why is Twitter down?
+This Thursday, many users are logging onto Twitter right now and wondering the same thing: Why is Twitter down?
 Many of us (my bitter self included) are unable to load tweets on mobile, or are being rerouted to the "Something is technically wrong" page on desktop.
-At approximately 8:40 a.m., popular website Down Detector started receiving reports that users were having difficulty loading Twitter, with a Live Outage map detecting Twitter issues on both coasts in the U.S. as well as parts of Europe, Asia, and most notably Japan.
-Bustle has reached out to Twitter for comment on why Twitter is down, and will update this post upon response.
+At approximately 2:46 p.m.
+EST, popular website Down Detector started receiving reports that users were having difficulty loading Twitter, with a Live Outage map detecting Twitter issues on both coasts in the U.S. as well as parts of Europe and most notably Japan.

 Users May Have Overloaded The Servers